 MJ: No, it's

 be recorded until '83, and you must first be very careful about casting that

 role too soon because of vocal development that you wouldn't like.
 Brünnhilde

 BD: I had an

 In the last two years she's changed in lots of aspects.
 She was supposed

-to this role.
-Marton is also thinking about the whole thing very
+role.
+Marton is also thinking about the whole thing very cautiously,

-very carefully, but I think she will be one of the
+very carefully, but I think she will be one of the possibilities also.

 BD: For the